-The condition attribute is only evaluated when deploying via SSMS, PowerShell, VSTS, Octopus Deploy (or any other method that involves deploying with the package scripts that ReadyRoll produces at build time): the Condition attribute is ignored altogether when the database is deployed within Visual Studio (or any other method that involves deploying the patch scripts produced with MSBuild).
-With the latter method, all migrations will be executed regardless of whether the condition is met.
+The Condition attribute is only evaluated when deploying with the package scripts that SQL Change Automation produces at build time.
+It will be ignored altogether when the database is deployed within Visual Studio and Powershell (or any other method that involves deploying the patch scripts produced with MSBuild, Powershell cmdlets or the add-ons) meaning that all migrations will be executed regardless of whether the condition is met.